Rahm Emanuel: Freddie Mac

 In 2000, Emanuel was named to the Board of Directors of Freddie Mac by President Clinton.
 He earned at least $320,000 during his time there, including later stock sales.
 During Emanuel's time on the board, Freddie Mac was plagued with scandals involving campaign contributions and accounting irregularities.
 The Bush administration rejected a request under the Freedom of Information Act to review Freddie Mac board minutes and correspondence during Emanuel's time as a director.
 The Office of Federal Housing Enterprise Oversight later accused the board of having "failed in its duty to follow up on matters brought to its attention".
 Emanuel resigned from the board in 2001 before his first bid for Congress.
+During this time, he served on the Board of Commissioners of the Chicago Housing Authority.

 Congressional career

 Elections

 In 2002, Emanuel pursued the U.S. House seat in the 5th district of Illinois, previously held by Rod Blagojevich, who successfully ran for governor of Illinois.
 His strongest opponent in the crowded primary of eight was former Illinois state representative Nancy Kaszak.
 During the primary, Edward Moskal, president of the Polish American Congress, a political action committee endorsing Kaszak, called Emanuel a "millionaire carpetbagger".
 Emanuel won the primary and defeated Republican candidate Mark Augusti in the general election.
-Emanuel's inaugural election to the House was the closest he ever had, as he won more than 70% of the vote in all of his re-election bids.
+Emanuel's inaugural election to the House with 67% was the closest he ever had for this seat, as he subsequently won more than 70% in all of his re-election bids.

 Tenure

 Emanuel was elected after the October 2002 joint resolution authorizing the Iraq War, and so did not vote on it.
 However, in the lead up to the resolution, Emanuel spoke out in support of the war.

 In January 2003, Emanuel was named to the House Financial Services Committee and sat on the subcommittee that oversaw Freddie Mac.
 A few months later, Freddie Mac Chief Executive Officer Leland Brendsel was forced out and the committee and subcommittee commenced more than a year of hearings into Freddie Mac.
 Emanuel skipped every hearing allegedly for reasons of avoiding any appearance of favoritism, impropriety, or conflict of interest.

-Emanuel aligned himself with the Democratic Leadership Council.
+Emanuel aligned himself with the centrist Democratic Leadership Council.